When you’re in early labour, you might be feeling a wide range of emotions.

 Of course you don’t.

-If marathon runners were to begin the race with a sprint or bolt, they wouldn’t ever finish – they’d burn out!
+If marathon runners were to begin a race with a sprint or bolt, they wouldn’t ever finish – they’d burn out!

 How Long Does Early Labour Last?

 Find out what causes labour to start.

 For some women, early labour can continue for several days or more, and can be a frustrating and testing time.

 It’s important to keep yourself distracted.
 See if you can think of any emotional reasons why labour is unfolding this way.
 It might be your own fears.
 Perhaps you’re not feeling ‘safe’ or comfortable, or perhaps the people around you are making you feel uptight or stressed.
 The emotions you are experiencing can have a significant impact on your labour.

 What Exactly Is Early Labour?

 In early labour, the cervix moves to the anterior (front) position, softens and effaces (thins), and begins to dilate.

 Early labour is when you’re 0-4 centimetres dilated, after which time labour becomes active – which is when contractions are regular and constant.

 In early labour, some women will experience a mucus plug or ‘show’ (in whole, or parts of it) as a result of the cervix moving and opening.
 However, it’s also normal not to see anything at all until later in labour.

 How Important Is This Annoying Early Labour?

 Early labour is a very important part of the labour process.
 It’s not false labour, because your body is working hard.
 You are making progress, even if it feels like it’s taking forever and resulting in nothing but stress and frustration!

 It’s easy to become disappointed when early labour doesn’t step up as quickly as you would like.
 But your body is using this all-important early labour process as crucial groundwork.
 This early preparation and dilation are paving the way for you to become fully dilated at 10 centimetres, when your baby will be ready to be born.